 9. The three-leaved green symbols are shamrocks not clovers.
 St Patrick used a shamrock to symbolize the Trinity of Father, Son and Holy Spirit to the pagan folks he encountered.
 That’s how he illustrated the idea that three entities could be part of the same body.

-10. Although clovers and shamrocks are in the same plant family, clovers occasionally come as a four-leaved plant, due to a mutation.
-This being rare, finding a four-leaved clover became associated with a sign of good luck.
-So both are connected with the wearing of green on St Patrick’s Day festivities.
+10. Though both clovers and shamrock come from the same family, and therefore have three leaves, clovers usually undergo a variation resulting in a four-leaved plant.
+Because this is rare, finding one became associated with good luck.
+Both, however, are connected with wearing green on St. Patrick’s Day festivities.

-11. In Dublin, Ireland’s capital, St Patrick’s Day is a five day affair, with parades, concerts, pub events, kid’s activities and so on, much like carnival season in Brazil or the Caribbean.
+11. In Dublin, Ireland’s capital, St. Patrick’s Day is a five-day affair, with parades, concerts, pub events, kid’s activities and so on, much like Brazil’s carnival season.
+Clearly, these people know how to party!

-12. Talking of which, the island of Montserrat in the Caribbean, has strong ties with Ireland and has made St Patrick’s Day a national holiday.
-Their Irish heritage dates back to the 17th century when Irish Catholics took refuge on Montserrat, fleeing persecution on other Caribbean islands.
+12. Some nations have also adopted the celebration.
+In the island of Montserrat in the Carribean, which has strong ties with Ireland, they have St. Patrick’s Day a national holiday.
+Their strong Irish heritage dates back to the 17th century when Irish Catholics took refuge on Montserrat, after escaping persecution on other Carribbean islands.

-14. If large gatherings and loud parades aren’t your thing, the best place to go on St Patrick’s day is an Irish pub to soak up the local atmosphere.
-Enjoy a pint of Guinness, or Magners (cider), chase it with a shot of Jameson Irish whiskey and you’ll be ceili dancing in no time.
+14. If large gatherings and loud parades aren’t your thing, the best place to go on St Patrick’s day would be an Irish pub to soak up the local atmosphere.
+Enjoy a pint of Guinness, or Magners (cider), chase it down with a shot of Jameson Irish whiskey and you’ll be ceili dancing in no time.

 15. A pint of Guinness has less calories than a pint of orange juice, at least the kind you get in a pub.
 Is that good or bad news?
-You decide, but on the day check out the traditional food as well as beverages.
+You decide, but take the opportunity on St. Patrick’s Day to check out the traditional food as well as beverages.

-Don’t be surprised if you can’t order corned beef and cabbage in Ireland, that’s more of an Irish-American tradition than authentic Irish food.
+Just don’t be surprised if you can’t order corned beef and cabbage in Ireland; that’s more of an Irish-American tradition than authentic Irish cuisine.

-17. Always wanted to wear a leprechaun fancy dress?
+18. Always wanted to wear a leprechaun fancy dress?
 St Patrick’s Day is the day for it!
 A leprechaun is a type of fairy in Irish folklore, a mysterious bearded creature who hides a golden pot at the end of a rainbow.
-This is our kind of leprechaun at Naked Armor, it’s all about the beard!
+This is our kind of leprechaun, because at Naked Armor, it’s all about the beard!